310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

 			</div>
 			<div data-tab="1a-r" style="display: none">
             	{% bubble Midori %}
-              Disaster doesn't even *begin* to describe how it… The truth is, today's my birthday…
+              Disaster doesn't even *begin* to describe how it—… The truth is, today's my birthday…

               And my parents told me that I don't have to help out at the greengrocer for today, so I really thought I'd be able to sleep as much as I like…

-              *Siiiiiiiigh*… Why do I have to come to school, of all places…
+              *Siiiiigh*… Why do I have to come to school, of all places…
 				{% endbubble %}
 			</div>
         </div>